 Preventing dry rot is pretty simple.
-First, do your best to limit exposure of wood in your home to moisture.
-Take proper preventative steps to protect your wood by doing the following:
+Do your best to limit exposure of wood in your home to moisture with these steps:

 - Siding - Have wood siding sealed properly and installed by a skilled siding installer.

-- Roofing - Have our roof checked once a year to identify and prevent and potential water damage, mold or dry rot.
+- Roofing - Have your roof checked once a year to identify and prevent and potential water damage, mold, or dry rot.
 Install gutters to direct rainwater away from your home's walls and foundation.

 - Plumbing - Dry rot is commonly caused by plumbing leaks.
-Plumbing leaks can be prevented by checking underneath vanities and cabinets for leaks and checking around toilets for leaks.
+Check underneath vanities and cabinets and around toilets for leaks.
 If you find any, have them repaired ASAP.

-- Ventilation - Make sure your bathrooms, attic, and kitchen have proper ventilation.
-If not your house could develop lots of dry rot from too much moisture in the air.
+- Ventilation - Make sure your bathrooms, attic, and kitchen have proper ventilation installed to remove excess moisture from the air.

 - Deck - Have your deck properly sealed.
 If you hire a carpenter to install a new deck, have it built at a slight slope so water will shed easily.